Mathématique: Chapter 55

 “I don’t love her,” Jackson said, agonized, announcing it to the empty air, “any more than I love anybody else.”
 He sank into a crouch.

-“Sorry, buddy,” Young whispered, dropping down to his bad knee to get eye-level with Jackson.
-He put one hand on the archeologist’s shoulder.
+“Sorry, buddy.”
+Young dropped to his bad knee to get on eye-level with Jackson.
+He put a hand on the archeologist’s shoulder.
 “You can’t save it.
 They already know.”

 “Why are you doing this?”
 Jackson whispered into his hands.
 “Why are you saying this, out loud.”